Why Do I Need Life Insurance?

 Life insurance is also used to pay potential federal estate taxes.
 Since these taxes must be paid in cash, life insurance can be a good way to ensure the fulfillment of this obligation.

 Article prepared by Broadridge Investor Communication Solutions Inc. Copyright 2006-2017; September 2017

 RBFCU Investments Group LLC is a wholly-owned subsidiary of RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).

-RBFCU Investments Group Advisors are registered representatives of CUNA Brokerage Services, Inc. Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA / SIPC, a registered broker/dealer and investment advisor.
+RBFCU Investments Group Professionals are registered representatives of CUNA Brokerage Services, Inc. Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA / SIPC, a registered broker/dealer and investment professional.
 CBSI is under contract with the financial institution to make securities available to members.

 Trust services available through Members Trust Company, a federal thrift regulated by the Office of the Comptroller of the Currency.